Buying TipsThicknessSlab Guide20mm30mmSpecification

 Why Thickness Matters More Than Most Buyers Think

-Stone thickness affects: structural strength, weight (and therefore substrate requirements), material cost (30mm typically costs 40–60% more than 20mm), and the physical appearance of edges and overhangs.
+Stone thickness affects four things simultaneously: structural strength (resistance to breakage under load and in installation), weight (and therefore substrate and fixing requirements), material cost (30mm typically costs 40–60% more than 20mm of the same stone), and the physical appearance of edges and overhangs.

 10–12mm: Thin Panels and Cladding

-Ultra-thin panels are used in facade cladding systems where weight is a critical constraint.
-These require engineered fixing systems and stone with minimum flexural strength of 10 MPa.
+Ultra-thin panels (10–12mm) are used in facade cladding systems and wall applications where weight is a critical constraint — particularly high-rise buildings.
+These require engineered fixing systems (mechanical anchors, structural adhesive) and stone with minimum flexural strength of 10 MPa.
 Not suitable for flooring or countertops.

 18–20mm: The Standard